bishnu-suyel/Simple-Calculator/README.md

 # Simple Calculator

-A full-stack calculator app with a Java Spring Boot backend and React frontend.
-Perform basic arithmetic operations (addition, subtraction, multiplication, division) via RESTful APIs.
+A basic calculator application built with a Java Spring Boot backend and React frontend.
+This project allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
+The frontend communicates with the backend through RESTful APIs, and the application demonstrates the integration of Java and React for a full-stack solution.

 ## Features
 - Addition, subtraction, multiplication, and division operations.